kopytjuk/kopytjuk.github.io/_posts/2021-09-13-wrapping-cpp-algorithms.md

 Please note that the proposed approach has also some limitations which you have to be aware of, before starting intergrating the workflow in your project:

 - Use it for functional validation only.
 It is not a replacement for a full system test.
-- Target device specific routines using embedded circuits, e.g. TPU units or ASICs for audio processing or neural network inference.
+- Target device specific routines relying on embedded circuits, e.g. ASICs for audio processing or TPUs for neural network inference.
 Those have to be reimplemented (or called) in C/C++ or in Python.
-- Similar to the statement above: in case you have target device specific implementation of libraries you use, first check if they are reliable and behave like those on your development machine.
+- Similar to the statement above, in case you have target device specific implementation of libraries you use, first check if they are reliable and behave like those on your development machine.

-## Further information
+## You want more?

 If you are interested in the concepts and challenges of algorithm development I recommend following resources:

 - An [article](https://serge-sans-paille.github.io/pythran-stories/pythran-as-a-bridge-between-fast-prototyping-and-code-deployment.html) of an audio processing engineer bridging the gap between Python and C++ code with `pythran`.
 The library is not very mature but the charming idea is to skip the C++ coding entirely.
 - Take a look how [Mathworks pitches](https://de.mathworks.com/solutions/model-based-design.html) model based design
+- A [ROS1 tutorial](http://wiki.ros.org/ROS/Tutorials/Using%20a%20C%2B%2B%20class%20in%20Python) on how to feed a C++ node implementation from Python.

 ## References